RezaShahrestani/programme/legacy/javascript/javascript2/week1/lesson-plan.md

 ## Exercises

-### Favorite dishes
+### Favourite dishes

-Create an array of strings with your favorite dishes.
+Create an array of strings with your favourite dishes.

 With js select a `ul` in the DOM.
 You add the `ul` to the html file.

-Now loop through each element of the favorite dishes array, you create an `li` element and set the text to the favorite dish.
+Now loop through each element of the favourite dishes array, you create an `li` element and set the text to the favourite dish.

 Then append the `li` element to the `ul` element.